lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 In addition to a distinct method, it is proposed to create a special role (`STAKING_MODULE_SHARE_MANAGE_ROLE`) to allow for granular permissions in the updated version of the `StakingRouter.sol`.

+## Operational controls
+Staking Router v3 introduces a set of operational controls to ensure safe and controlled functioning of the upgraded staking system:

+- **Consolidation Gateway Pause.** Used to immediately suspend validator consolidation activities in response to risks or incidents.
+Triggered via a CircuitBreaker by the CircuitBreaker Committee (former GateSeal Committee).
+- **Top-Up Gateway Pause.** Used to stop new stake top-ups in the event of the incident affecting the top-up flow.
+Triggered via a CircuitBreaker by the CircuitBreaker Committee (former GateSeal Committee).
+- **Consolidation Migrator Permission Revocation.** Used to revoke incorrectly linked or no longer relevant operator consolidation pairings.
+Triggered via a direct on-chain action (`disallowPair`) by the Curated Module Committee (CMC).
+- **Consolidation Bus Batch Removal.** Used to remove incorrect consolidation batches from the Consolidation Bus.
+Triggered via a direct on-chain action (`removeBatches`) by the Curated Module Committee (CMC).

 ## Proposed params and roles

 Below is a list of roles, configuration values, and deployment parameters proposed to be assigned as part of the upcoming upgrade.
 If certain parameters are not listed, they would either remain unchanged or are defined by network-level constraints.